 All these discourses and representations are mirrored in real life where René abuses Johan: "He picked Johan up and he threw him on his bed, during an attack of outrageous fury.
-He kissed Johan wildly, he beat him, he tore his upper and underclothing from his body, he grubbed deep with his fingers in him."
-(165) The downfall of Johan takes some time and at several points he resists the love and sexual abuse of René, but the attacks on his body and mind become harsher, and visible wounds on his face impede him to go any longer to school.
-In the end he uses the venom that his lover prepared for him (217).
+He kissed Johan wildly, he beat him, he tore his upper- and underclothing from his body, he grubbed deep with his fingers in him."
+(Haan 1975: 165) The downfall of Johan takes some time and at several points he resists the love and sexual abuse of René, but the attacks on his body and mind become harsher, and visible wounds on his face impede him to go to school.
+In the end he uses the venom that his lover prepared for him (Haan 1975: 217).
 Johan could never decide, not even consider, to join his beloved in being a bad and depraved person so he suffered the destiny of good people.

 The sexological literature is mentioned in general, but never specifically.
 "From the rich library of his father, Johan looked for the extensive and abundant books on the deviant situation of body and soul that he often definitively recognized as being his own."
-So he must clearly know he is a homosexual, but the term itself is never used (19).
-Again, de Haan gives circumscriptions and some oldfashioned terminology.
-To his father Johan writes about "his special feeling" (120) but René is much more explicit when he names Johan "een gewoon sodemietersch snolletje, evenals de schandjongens [...]"
-(170; an ordinary sodomitical whore, like the infamous [rent] boys).
+He clearly knows he is a homosexual, but the term itself is never used (Haan 1975: 19).
+Again, de Haan gives circumscriptions and some old-fashioned terminology.
+To his father, Johan writes about "his special feeling" (Haan 1975: 120) but René is much more explicit when he names Johan "een gewoon sodemietersch snolletje, evenals de schandjongens [...]"
+(Haan 1975: 170; an ordinary sodomitical whore, like the infamous [rent] boys).
 The new scholarly terminology is not used, but Johan defends his special feeling in a letter to his father.
-He does so more in legalphilosophical than in medical terms, more in the terminology of Oscar Wilde than that of Magnus Hirschfeld: "there is no unconditional immorality, but for sure a very conditional one that is not very different from social intolerability."
-(120) His father's answer is harsh.
-He doesn't consider Johan's ideas about his special feeling very important, rather dangerous.
-He quotes John Ruskin arguing that immoral people engaged in such debates feel always most justified (121).
-There is again an element of transgenderism as Johan's nickname is "Hannie", a feminization of Johan, apparently confirming popular theories of homosexual men being effeminate, "female souls in male bodies".
+He does so more in legal-philosophical than in medical terms, more in the terminology of Oscar Wilde than that of Magnus Hirschfeld: "there is no unconditional immorality, but for sure a very conditional one that is not very different from social intolerability."
+(Haan 1975: 120) His father's answer is harsh.
+He doesn't consider Johan's ideas about his special feeling very important, but rather dangerous.
+He quotes John Ruskin, arguing that immoral people engaged in such debates always feel most justified (Haan 1975: 121).
+There is again an element of transgenderism as Johan's nickname is "Hannie", a feminization of Johan, apparently confirming popular theories of homosexual men being effeminate; "female souls in male bodies".
 But René is although clearly a homosexual not such a feminine type of homosexual.
-The family tree of Johan also seems copied from the popular literature on degeneration and sexual perversion.
+The family tree of Johan also seems copied from the case histories in the literature on degeneration and sexual perversion.
 Johan commits suicide like his insane mother.
-That his parents showed a big difference in age, the mother being much older than the father, seems to be another explanation for the degeneration the family suffers from.
+That his parents showed a big difference in age, the mother being much older than the father, seems to be another explanation for the degeneration he suffers from.